TRON (encoding): Structure

-Each character in TRON Code is two bytes.
+Each character in TRON Code is encoded as two bytes (as long as it is present in the current encoding plane).
 Similarly to ISO/IEC 2022, the TRON character encoding handles characters in multiple character sets within a single character encoding by using escape sequences, referred to as language specifier codes, to switch between planes of 48,400 code points.
 Character sets incorporated into TRON Code include existing character sets such as JIS X 0208 and GB 2312, as well as other character sources such as the Dai Kan-Wa Jiten, and some scripts not included in other encodings such as Dongba symbols.

 Owing to the incorporation of entire character sets into TRON Code, many characters with equivalent semantics are encoded multiple times; for example, all of the kanji characters in the GT Typeface receive their own codepoints, despite many of them overlapping with other kanji character sets that are already included such as JIS X 0208.
 One such example is the character 亜 (located in Unicode at U+4E9C) which appears in the JIS X 0208 region at 1-3021, the GT Typeface region at 2-2464, and the Dai Kan-Wa Jiten region at 8-2373.